sehHeiden/poll_election_bavaria_2023/readme.md

 A wide set of topics have been selected to retrieve a maximum of tagged posts.
 Due to the concept of federation of instances, it is possible that not all instances share posts, or not all posts.
 Still only a single instance have been monitored to reduce the need of removing duplicates with different ids on each instance.

 Search of posts without the need of tags, has been released during the monitoring with Mastodon version 4.2 in the end of Sep.
 2023.
 It was added on Oct.
 3rd on chaos.social.
 Reindexing stated have been finished on Oct.
 5th.
 We added search on Oct.
 7th to the monitoring.
+The end date of data generation was Nov.
+19th 2023.

 We retrieve the tags via the public timeline of the instance and the search via the search api